wp-plugins/pinterest-pin-it-button/readme.txt

 * Custom CSS for aligning just right
 * Includes widget and full shortcode support

-* Allow the **user to select the image from a popup** or pre-select an image to be pinned
-* Display a horizontal or vertical Pin Count
-* Display on various page types: blog home page, front page, posts, pages, archives
-* Display within content using a shortcode or on the sidebar using a widget

 = Resources =

 * [View Live Demo &raquo;](http://bruisesandbandaids.com/2011/newborn-photography-props/ "Learn Your Camera on Manual | Newborn Photography Tips")